Mexico studies building new immigration facilities

 Guillén did not provide many details for the plan that is still being developed.
 But he said the idea is to reduce the number of immigrant detention centers — there are now more than 50 — and reserve them for migrants who are awaiting deportation.

-The rest, such as those requesting asylum or holding regional permits to work or travel in southern Mexico, would have access to the new shelters.
+Other migrants, such as those requesting asylum or holding regional permits to work or travel in southern Mexico, would have access to the new shelters.

-“This proposal speaks to the crisis in Mexico’s immigration system and mainly in the (National Immigration Institute),” said Abbdel Camargo, a researcher at the College of the Southern Border.
-He said that while details are unclear, he was worried that if the shelters could become recruitment centers for workers rather than humanitarian shelters for families.
+“This proposal speaks to the crisis in Mexico’s immigration system and mainly in the” National Immigration Institute, said Abbdel Camargo, a researcher at the College of the Southern Border.
+He said that while details are unclear, he worries that the shelters could become recruitment centers for workers rather than humanitarian shelters for families.

-Camargo said the idea appeared to formalize what authorities had already done in moving migrants from the detention center in Tapachula to a fairgrounds, which did not have adequate facilities for them.
+Camargo said the idea appeared to formalize what authorities had already done in moving migrants from the detention center in Tapachula to a fairground, which did not have adequate facilities for them.

 “This government needs to urgently move from words to deeds,” said Ana Saiz, director of Sin Fronteras, a non-government organization that along with two other groups denounced detention conditions in a report to Mexico’s Senate.